s2chandel/BRAT-Data-processing/README.md

 # SentiFM economic data pre-processing

 ## Setup
-- add the path where your .txt and .ann files are present
+- add the input path where your .txt and .ann files are present in the config
-- you will have the processed data dump in /t sep file
+- add output path in the config
+- run preprocessing.py